November 16, 2024

 Signs of Root-Bound Orchids

-- Roots are densely packed and spilling out of the pot
+• Roots are too crowded and are spilling out of the pot

-- Poor water retention, as water flows too quickly through the pot
+• The water flows too quickly through the pot when you’re watering

 Solution

-If your orchid is root-bound then it’s time to repot it in a slightly larger container with fresh potting mix.
-Gently untangle the roots if possible and trim any dead or damaged sections.
-Be careful not to upsize the pot too much as orchids prefer snug containers.
+If you’ve found your orchid is root bound then it needs to be moved to a slightly larger pot.
+It’s simple to do: just gently untangle the roots if you can and then trim any of the dead or damaged sections.
+Be careful not to go to a pot that’s too big as orchids like to be quite snug in their container.

 12. Seasonal Changes

-Orchids have natural cycles and may react to seasonal changes in temperature, light and humidity by shedding some leaves or adjusting their growth habits.
-Drooping may simply be part of your orchid’s natural cycle especially during dormancy periods.
+Orchids have natural cycles and may react to seasonal changes in the temperature, light and humidity by getting rid of some of their leaves.
+So some drooping may be a normal part of that natural cycle.

 Signs of Seasonal Drooping

-- Leaves droop or fall off around the same time each year
+• Leaves drooping or falling off around the same time each year

 Solution